-- Only deep cycle sealed case construction batteries should be used in this device. - 2.
-To prevent an acid spill, always keep batteries upright (wet cell batteries). - 3.
-Never smoke or hold an open flame near batteries.
+- 1. Only deep cycle sealed case construction should be used on this device. - 2.
+To prevent an acid spill, always keep batteries upright (wet cell batteries). - Never smoke or hold an open flame near batteries.
 They are a known explosion hazard. - 4.
 Always wear rubber gloves and safety glasses when you handle batteries. - 5.
-Read all of section XI Batteries before attempting to change, or charge batteries.
+Real all of Section XI Batteries before attempting to change or charge batteries.